lsql-csv: A tool for CSV files data querying from the shell with short queries.

 Every atom selector expression can consist:

-• Call of aggregate function AGGREGATE_FUNCTION(next select block) - there cannot be any space after FUNCTION
+• A call of an aggregate function AGGREGATE_FUNCTION(SELECT_EXPR) - there cannot be any space after FUNCTION;

-• Call of single arg function ONEARG_FUNCTION(arithmetic expression) - there cannot be any space after FUNCTION
+• A call of a one-argument function ONEARG_FUNCTION(ARITHMETIC_EXPR) — there cannot be any space after FUNCTION;

 If you want to concatenate strings without ++ operator, you can write: a.1","a.2.